cobeylab/flu_strain_compare/README.md

 # Flu Strain Compare

+## Purpose

+This repo contains utilities to visualize mutations between pairs of HA sequences. `make_comparison_figure.py` takes two HA sequences as input and outputs a figure highlighting amino acid and PNGS changes on a representative HA crystal structure. `make_movie.py` can take an ordered list of HA sequences as input and outputs a movie that depicts the amino acid and PNGS changes that occurred between consecutive pairs of strains in the list.
+At present, H1pdm and H3 strains are supported.

 ## Dependencies

 This utility runs in a container defined by the `Dockerfile`, so you should only need Docker installed on your system.
 You can use the following command to build the container, but note that Docker does not run on Midway.
 I've tested this on Ubuntu, Windows 10, and an M1 Mac.